 that climate modelling indicates that, in future, continued increases in greenhouse gas concentrations may drive more extreme weather events;

-that, according to Resolution 30 (Rev. Guadalajara) of the Plenipotentiary Conference, countries, particularly small island developing states, least developed countries (LDCs), landlocked developing countries (LLDCs) and low-lying coastal countries are vulnerable to global climate change and rising sea levels;
+that, according to Resolution 30 (Rev. Guadalajara) of the Plenipotentiary Conference, member states, particularly small island developing states, least developed countries (LDCs), landlocked developing countries (LLDCs) and low-lying coastal countries are vulnerable to global climate change and rising sea levels;

 that the process established by the Kyoto Protocol to the United Nations Framework Convention on Climate Change and the on-going negotiations of its Intergovernmental Negotiating Committee are important international actions aimed at addressing the threat of climate change, mitigating its adverse impacts and assisting all ITU Member States, especially LDCs, in adapting to its adverse consequences.